martucs/42_CPPs/9/ex02/README.md

 So, everything comes down to the 'tags' of the elements and the logic behind this algorithm, which is pretty difficult for me to grasp.
 I simply trust it 🙇‍♀️

 Basically, what we do is: instead of having a left pointer pointing to the start of the main and a right pointer to the end of the main, we send the binaryInsertion function a variable I believe I called upperBound, which is gonna be the position in the main where the upper limit for the insertion of that element will be.
 Which is this element?
 And how do we know where it is?\
-Well, because each b element has a corresponding a element that is always bigger, whenever we insert a b element into the main, we will look for its a element, and that position is gonna be our upperBound, that's what's gonna act as the right pointer would during normal binary search.
-This should make us discard some elements.\
+Well, because each b element has a corresponding a element that is always bigger, whenever we insert a ***b*** element into the main, we will look for its ***a*** element, and that position is gonna be our upperBound, that's what's gonna act as the right pointer would during normal binary search.
+This should make us discard some elements.

-Let's see an example:
+In the example we are following, the corresponding a to the b element to insert (b2) is a2, which also happens to be the last element of the vector, so we don't "gain" much, but in the next level of insertion we are gonna see it more clearly:

+    main after b2 insertion: [1 5] [4 6] [3 7] [2 9]
+                               b1    a1    b2    a2

+    sequence regrouped:  1   5   4   6   3   7   2   9
+                         b1  a1  b2  a2  b3  a3  b4  a4

+    main:  1   5   6   7   9       |    pend:  4   3   2
+           b1  a1  a2  a3  a4      |           b2  b3  b4

+Insertion order: b3, b2, b4
+Jacbosthal numbers used: 3

+B3 is the first element we need to insert and we know we cannot put it past a number bigger than itself, we cannot put it after its corresponding a element (a3).
+So we know that the position of a3 in the main (index position 3) is gonna be our upperBound.
+We won't do binary insertion with the whole 'main' vector, we'll limit it at main[3].
+Hopefully now you can start to get an idea of how it works.\
+After inserting b3:

+     main:  1  3   5   6   7   9       |    pend:  4   2
+           b1  b3  a1  a2  a3  a4      |           b2  b4
+After inserting b2 with upper bound a2 (main[3]):

+     main:  1  3   4   5   6   7   9       |    pend:  2
+           b1  b3  b2  a1  a2  a3  a4      |           b4
+> [!WARNING]
+> If you decide to do this optimization, you will have to keep track of the position of the a's in the main, as they inevitable move/change whenever we insert more elemnts in the main.
+This gave me a lot of issues and is something I initially didn't even think about.\
+> You can clearly see here that upperBound is position 3 two times, because adding b3 made a2 move from position 2 to position 3 in the main.\
+> So yeah, just a reminder to keep this in mind if you add the upperBound limit.

+After inserting b4 with upper bound a4 (main[6]):

+     main:  1  2   3   4   5   6   7   9
+           b1  b4  b3  b2  a1  a2  a3  a4
+And there we have it, the sequence is sorted! 🥳